C0deAttackC0mmunity/mojito/README.md

 # mojito

-`mojito` is a command line utility for converting/encodingvideo files to HEVC 265 format. `mojito`is a wrapper around powerful `FFmpeg` library and supports conversion of files in bulk.
+`mojito` is a command line utility for converting/encoding video files to HEVC 265 format. `mojito` is a wrapper around powerful `FFmpeg` library and supports conversion of files in bulk.
 Learn more about `FFmpeg` [here](https://www.ffmpeg.org/)

 ### USE
 `sh main.sh [-r] -p </path/to/parent/directoty>`